 As part of the FCC’s caption quality Report and Order, strict rules were put in place to ensure ENT captioning was as complete as possible.
 These rules include the scripting of in-studio produced programming and weather interstitials.
 Stations must also appoint an “ENT coordinator” responsible for ensuring compliance with the new rules.

 The Federal Communications Commission mandates that most programming broadcast in English and Spanish be captioned.
 The commission’s 2014 update on captioning rules required that all new bilingual English and Spanish-language programming (and 75 percent of older, pre-1998 bilingual English and Spanish-language shows) be captioned, as well as all “on demand” content.

 Included in this is all the Spanish-language content broadcast on your television’s secondary audio programming (SAP) channel.
 The FCC considers Spanish through SAP channels to be Spanish-language programming and, therefore, subject to the same rules as traditional Spanish-language shows.
 Even if a program’s primary audio is English with only its secondary audio in Spanish, broadcasters still are required to provide captions for both.

 Video Description (aka Audio Description)

 The FCC requires local affiliates of ABC, CBS, Fox, and NBC located in the top 60 markets and the top 5 non-broadcast networks to provide 50 hours per quarter (4 hours per week) of described primetime or children’s programming.

 The top five nonbroadcast networks currently are Disney Channel, History, TBS, TNT, and USA.

 In addition to these networks, many PBS stations provide video description on their programming voluntarily.

-The top five non-broadcast networks according to Nielsen ratings are projected to be USA, HGTV, TBS, Discovery, and History when this new rule goes into effect.
+The top five non-broadcast networks according to Nielsen ratings after exemptions were granted will be USA, HGTV, TBS, Discovery, and History when this new rule goes into effect.